andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 ![redis characteristics](images/redis-characteristics.png)

 When the teacher talked about the flexible data structure, she talked about the capacity of Redis to store an array, a string or a number as example.

+Comparing to document based, in this case the SGDB can store a document that have a key and a value.
+In a SGDB like Redis, the SGDB is based on a key and a value.
+In another words, the keys maybe have no relation, in a document based the keys are related based on the document itself.